squidmin/spring-labs/src/main/java/org/squidmin/basics/README.md

 This project will use a **Maven** build configuration, with **Spring Boot v2.4.3** at the time of this writing.

-Any version which is greater than Spring Boot 2.0 should work for the examples in this project.
+Any version which is greater than **Spring Boot 2.0** should work for the examples in this project.
 It is better to avoid `SNAPSHOT` versions as they are alpha or beta versions.

 Specify a **GroupId** and **ArtifactId** for the project.
-This project used the IntelliJ IDEs **New Project** prompts to create these.
+This project used the IntelliJ IDE's **New Project** prompts to create these.

 ![07.png](img/07.png)

 Spring Initializr, by default, creates Spring as one of the dependencies of the project, so we do not need to explicitly specify any dependency.
-Later in this course, we will create projects with dependencies like Web, AOP, JDBC, JPA, etc.
+Later in this course, we will create projects with dependencies like **Web**, **AOP**, **JDBC**, **JPA**, etc.

 ![08.png](img/08.png)